Lloyds takes 250 million pound hit on Spanish sale

-LONDON Lloyds (LLOY.L) has taken a 250 million pound ($387.28 million) loss on a sale of its unprofitable Spanish banking business to Banco Sabadell (SABE.MC), a deal that will help bolster the British bank's capital.
+LONDON Lloyds has taken a 250 million pound loss on a sale of its unprofitable Spanish banking business to Banco Sabadell, a deal that will help bolster the British bank's capital.

 Lloyd's, 39 percent owned by the government since a bailout in the financial crisis, will get a 1.8 percent stake in Sabadell, Spain's fifth biggest bank, as part of the transaction.
 The deal covers Lloyds' private and retail banking business in Spain, but not the British bank's corporate banking operations in the country.